Rethinking Cardiac Lead Design

 Massive Cost Burden

-Lead extraction requires specialized centers, surgical teams, and OR standby.
-Average procedure cost is $35,000-$50,000.
-The global lead extraction market approaches $1 billion annually, all spent managing a preventable design problem.
+Lead extraction requires specialized centers, surgical teams, and hybrid OR standby.
+Average procedure cost: $35,000-$50,000.
+The extraction market approaches $920M annually — all spent managing a preventable design problem.

 The numbers behind the crisis.